-Donald Trump will speak in Florida next to Matt Gaetz, who set House speaker’s ouster in motion
+Donald Trump attacks President Biden on foreign policy as Israel-Hamas war rages

+The Biden campaign said Trump has been pushing dangerous misinformation about the crisis in Israel at a time when the country should stand together.

+“While Trump continues to lie about his record, President Biden is laser-focused on providing steadfast support for Israel and leading on the global stage,” Biden campaign spokesman Kevin Munoz said.

-MIAMI (AP) — Former President Donald Trump is set to speak to some of his supporters near Mar-a-Lago Wednesday as he continues to dominate the Republican primary race for the White House despite four criminal cases against him.
+Trump spoke to his supporters at the venue near Mar-a-Lago as he campaigns as the front-runner in the 2024 Republican primary race for the White House, despite four criminal cases against him.

-Trump is appearing Wednesday at a convention center in West Palm Beach, Florida, with U.S. Rep. Matt Gaetz, a congressional ally who, with other hard-right conservatives, engineered the ouster of House Speaker Kevin McCarthy.
+Rep. Matt Gaetz appeared at the event but did not speak.
+Gaetz is a Florida congressional ally who, with other hard-right conservatives, engineered the ouster of House Speaker Kevin McCarthy.
 The unprecedented action has kept Congress partly shuttered.

-Trump has used the power vacuum to underline his lingering influence over the Republican Party.
-He has backed Judiciary Chairman Jim Jordan to replace McCarthy.
-Jordan formed a close alliance with the former president, particularly during the effort to overturn the results of the 2020 election, which Trump lost to President Joe Biden.
+Trump has tried to use the power vacuum to underline his lingering influence over the Republican Party, backing Judiciary Chairman Jim Jordan to replace McCarthy.
+However, Republicans on Wednesday nominated House majority leader Steve Scalise to take over the job.

+Jordan formed a close alliance with the former president, particularly during the effort to overturn the results of the 2020 election, which Trump lost to Biden.
 Two of the cases against Trump, in Washington and Georgia, are over his efforts to overturn the results.

 Trump has continued to travel to early primary states and has been spending much of his time focused on the four criminal indictments and several civil cases he is facing.